xabblll/xabblll.github.io/solitude/_posts/2023-10-27-solitude-devlog0.md

 ### Editor UI

 ImGui samples are awesome, also **Docking** branch makes it behave just like Unity, Unreal and other modular window apps.
-Still I make some changes so it work even more similar to them
+I made some changes so it work even more similar to them
 - big second main menu for game state control other toolbar buttons
 - last window can't be undocked
 - upon undocking window area collapsed so no hole left

-Changes I made are quite hacky and need to be revisited later.
+Changes I made are quite hacky and needed to be revisited later.

-ImGuiRender implementation was slightly modified, basically integrated in my render loop, but render state setup and other GL calls are still there.
-ImGuiSDL implementation was modified to work with my window abstraction
+ImGui OpenGL implementation was slightly modified, basically integrated in my render loop, but render state setup and other GL calls are still there.
+ImGui SDL implementation was modified to work with my window abstraction

 Scene View window was most tough.
-I decided to now use custom render target and just draw inside window with Scissor and Viewport Rect, and after, I render ImGui without alpha and background, so Editor's Scene View is very close to final game viewport, without render target blit overhead.
+I decided to not use custom render target and just draw inside window with Scissor and Viewport Rect, and after, I render ImGui without alpha and background, so Editor's Scene View is very close to final game viewport, without render target blit overhead.
 But I almost sure, I will replace my method with render to UI image later anyway, we will see.